vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/network/network.md

 ## Working with Container Network Interface (CNI)

 Cloud Containers clusters use [Calico](https://projectcalico.docs.tigera.io/about/about-calico) to organize intra-cluster networks.
 Calico communicates with the VK Cloud platform using its own [software-defined network](/en/networks/vnet/concepts/architecture#sdns_used), Sprut.

-{note:info}

-Sprut is in the beta testing phase.
-Contact [technical support](mailto:support@mcs.mail.ru) to get access to the new SDN service.

-{/note}
+To get access to the Sprut SDN, contact [technical support](mailto:support@mcs.mail.ru).

 ## Integration with load balancers